Newsletter: Sign up to receive newsletters about Human Services relief resources

 This program supports local childcare providers and families in need of affordable childcare and meets the eligibility requirements (265% of the federal poverty level) by paying a portion of childcare costs for families that meet the eligibility requirements for the program.
 Applications for this program are processed by the Pitkin County Economic Assistance department.
 You can complete an application online at Colorado PEAK or obtain a paper copy from the outdoor dropbox located in front of the Schultz Health & Human Services Building at 405 Castle Creek Road, Aspen, CO 81611.

-Kids First: Kids First is a program that picks up where CCCAP leaves off.
-The Kids First program helps pay a portion of the childcare costs for families that meet the eligible criteria (265% of the federal poverty level).
+Kids First is a program that picks up where CCCAP leaves off.
+The Kids First program helps pay a portion of the childcare costs for families that meet the eligibility criteria (265% of the federal poverty level).
 Their program is funded by the City of Aspen and, in addition to providing assistance with childcare costs for families in Aspen, Kids First also supports childcare providers and parents with education and coaching opportunities.
 Kids first is offering additional subsidy.
 Please have a look at their website to learn more.

 Parents can evaluate the various summer camp opportunities throughout Pitkin County through the Summer Camp Contacts list.